 #9 Document and report compliance to maintain a clear paper trail

 To ensure that you have a record of compliance, it's important to document all relevant information and maintain a clear paper trail.
-Store detailed records of vendor communications, performance metrics, and compliance documents somewhere safe and easily accessible, like some CLM software especially designed to maintain your respository.
+Store detailed records of vendor communications, performance metrics, and compliance documents somewhere safe and easily accessible, like some CLM software especially designed to maintain your repository.

 Also read: The Perfect Contract Risk Assessment Checklist